 Self-awareness is important for a number of reasons.
-The lion cub learned to let go insecurities from it’s past that stemmed from being different from it’s peers.
+In the story I shared, the lion cub learned to let go insecurities from it’s past that stemmed from being different from it’s peers.
 This allowed the lion to build a strong sense of self and to take pride in it’s true nature.

-Similarly, there are a number of benefits in our own lives as well.
+Similarly, there are a number of benefits we can find in our own lives as well.

 - Improves decision making